GeminiDRSoftware/astrodata/docs/manuals/usermanual/tags.rst

 instruments (specifically, see ad_tags_).
 This section describes the very basic steps for a new user to create self-defined tags.

-..
-TODO: add example file.
+.. todo:: add example file.

 The content of this section is based on the example file